Anchorage Fur Rendezvous

 It wasn't the Fur Rendezvous, but it had to do for the moment.

-The show was, called “Bonanza Days” and it was presented at the Log Cabin USO.
+“Bonanza Days” enjoyed a full house at the Log Cabin USO.

-Bonanza Days turned out to be a big hit and the show played to standing room only crowds.
+It became a big hit and the show played to standing room-only crowds.

-In 2012, the Anchorage Fur Rendezvous Festival was selected as the number one Winter Carnival in the world, by National Geographic Traveler.
+In 2012, the Anchorage Fur Rendezvous Festival became the number one Winter Carnival in the world, an award from National Geographic Traveler.

 Now people from around the world come to Anchorage, Alaska each year to experience North America's number one winter carnival.